Cohomology of group theoretic Dehn fillings II: Quotients of acylindrically hyperbolic groups

 By the Greendlinger's lemma for free groups \cite[Chapter V Theorem 4.5]{lyndon2015combinatorial}, if $\|u_i\|,\|v_i\|,1\leqslant i\leqslant k,$ are sufficiently large, then

 Let

 As $a_{k+1}=a_{k+2}=b_{k+1}=b_{k+2}=1$, $G$ is a common quotient of $G'_1$ and $G'_2$.
 In particular, $G$ is a common quotient of $G_1$ and $G_2$.

 If $H_1/N_1=G$, then $G$ is a non-cyclic free group and thus is acylindrically hyperbolic.
 If $H_1/N_1$ is a proper subgroup of $G$, then equation \eqref{eq.
-N1 N2 infinite}, statement (1), and Theorem \ref{thm. group theoretic Dehn filling} imply that $G$ is acylindrically hyperbolic.
+N1 N2 infinite}, item (a), and Theorem \ref{thm. group theoretic Dehn filling} imply that $G$ is acylindrically hyperbolic.
 Statement (i) is proved.

 Consider statement (ii).
 For every $n\geqslant 3$ and every $G$-module $A$, we have

 which is (ii).

 Consider statement (iii).
 If either $K(G_1)$ or $K(G_2)$ is not the trivial group $\{1\}$, then (iii) is trivial.
 So let us assume that $K(G_1)=K(G_2)=\{1\}$.
 Then Corollary \ref{cd of Dehn fillings} implies